Lawrence-ville/skincaredesign/README.md

 # skincaredesign
 just a simple design
-feel free to use the design
+feel free to use it